JonKing93/pfdf/docs/tutorials/index.rst

 .. admonition:: Download

-  You can download the datasets and scripts used in these tutorials here: :doc:`Download Files <download>`.
+  You can download the datasets and scripts used in these tutorials here: :doc:`Download Datasets <download>`.

 ----